Revertron/wyrd/README.md

 |`300:4523::53`  | Duesseldorf, Germany      |
 |`303:8b1a::53`  | Saint Petersburg, Russia  |

-Feel free to use :)
+They will be migrated to ALFIS DNS soon.

 ## Introduction
 If you use Yggdrasil network, then you've thought about new DNS.
 Not only to convert names to IPs, but use some additional records, that you can't add to `hosts` file, like CNAME, MX or TXT.
 And the system should be reliable, if someone got one domain, it must maintain it's owner, and not give it to some second guy.